nooretk/todo-api-nest/README.md

 ## 📌 Notes

-- This API uses in-memory storage for simplicity.
+- This API uses PostgreSQL for data persistence with TypeORM for database management.
-- For production, you should use a proper database like MongoDB or PostgreSQL.
+- Database migrations are used to manage schema changes.
+- Environment variables are used for database configuration.
-- Add authentication for securing endpoints in the future.
+- Add authentication for securing endpoints in production.
+- Consider implementing soft deletes for better data management.

 ---